IRB-Ready Phase 1/2 — PTSD

 No approved PTSD-specific biologic exists.
 The closest analogue targets the wrong diagnosis.

 Spravato (esketamine nasal spray) received FDA approval in 2019 for treatment-resistant depression — not PTSD.
-While its mechanism is highly relevant, its in-clinic model and $6,000–8,000/month price tag create a prohibitive access barrier.
-Meanwhile, unregulated compounded troches ($100–150/month, no oversight, dissociative doses) fill the vacuum with no FDA path, no insurance pathway, and no standardized safety monitoring.
+Its in-clinic model and $6,000–8,000/month price tag create a prohibitive access barrier.
+Meanwhile, unregulated compounded troches ($100–150/month, dissociative doses) fill the vacuum with no FDA path.

 The gap between Spravato and unregulated troches is where Project Lucid lives: FDA-regulated, low-dose, at-home, and designed from the ground up for PTSD.

-The competitive landscape shifted materially in August 2024, when the FDA rejected MDMA-assisted therapy for PTSD — the most high-profile novel approach in years — citing data integrity concerns and functional unblinding limitations inherent to psychedelic trials.
+The competitive landscape shifted materially in August 2024, when the FDA rejected MDMA-assisted therapy for PTSD — citing data integrity concerns and functional unblinding limitations inherent to psychedelic trials.
 The rejection underscores investor demand for candidates with cleaner, placebo-controlled evidence packages.
 Ketamine’s RCT record in PTSD is precisely that.

 Spravato